CharlotteC63/gdpr-obfuscator/README.md

 ```

 To deploy the module to AWS Lambda, follow these steps:
-1. Package the code and dependencies into a deployment package (zip file).
+1. Create a new Lambda function in the AWS Management Console.
-2. Create a new Lambda function in the AWS Management Console.
+2. Upload the pandas-pyarrow-layer.zip as a Lambda Layer.
+Attach the layer to the Lambda function.
-3. Upload the deployment package to the Lambda function.
+3. Upload the deployment-package.zip to the Lambda function.
 4. Set the handler to point to the module and function (e.g., `obfuscator.lambda_handler`).
 5. Configure the necessary IAM roles and permissions for the Lambda function to access S3.
 6. Set environment variables if needed (e.g., for configuration settings).